NOT MY FIRST RODEO

 Eli’s previous life, at least the one he was willing to tell me about, seemed relatively robust, living much of his life as a sailor.
 When not at sea, he lived in Bordeaux and a few other Atlantic seaports in France.
 That might explain why he preferred Bordeaux wine and often recited specific French phrases after mentioning I frequently visited Paris.

 He didn’t say much more about his life, except he drowned after his ship capsized during a storm on the Mediterranean Sea.
 Possibly it was because of our mutual experiences at sailing that he sometimes called me matey.
-Also, at times he would use metaphors from the sea when illustrating a point.
+Also, he occasionally would use metaphors from the sea when illustrating a point.

 ‘And by what rational hypothesis do you now find yourself here, my friend?’ he asked.